LORAZAROL/ECSE321/README.md

 - Other methods are also included, like ones to add/remove users from a trip or to update the average driver/passenger rating of a user
 - No connection has been made yet to the database or the RESTful API, just the creation of the classes

+Oct.1, 2018: Added Persistence, service, model and controller packages Change package structures: add package model, controller, persistence, service packages inside RideShare package.
+Model is consisted of trip and user class.
+This modification is made to reduce the amount of reload when importing these two classes.
+Add "Passenger ID" field in trip constructor
+Add Persistence class:
+method to connect database on Heroku to code method to return newly changed trip this is not completed yet
+Change import package "util.date" to "sql.date", in the case of exchanging data "date" with PostgreSQL Lots of work isn't finished yet, but I still want to make one commit.
+If you read and find any problem please tell me

 Oct.2, 2018: Added REST GET Method to create new Trip and User objects
 - Each method currently takes a lot of input (all that is necessary to create a trip or user) and formats it as appropriate then creates an object from this
 - This does not yet connect with the database table to create a new entry, it simply creates an instance of the object